Jesus, Rebel With A Cause

 Third, as Warren Carter has said: “Empires fear someone declaring, ‘It does not have to be this way; there is another way that is better for everyone.’
 Jesus made such a case.
 He pointed to an alternative way of shaping human community.”

-Fourth, Jesus was, I contend, a rebel; however, he was vastly different from other rebels and false Christs.
+Fourth, Jesus was a rebel but He was vastly different from other rebels and false Christs.
 “In challenging Rome’s power, Jesus does not, like most of the other rebels…, resort to violence.”
 This is a very surprising, amazing, and an appealing point.
 Jesus was rebellious to the rebel norm.
 And His followers often did not understand.
 It makes sense that Jesus was not violent, however, because Jesus’ Kingdom is not of this world (see Jn.
 18:36).

 There are other things that we could point to that put Jesus into the category of rebel.
 Once again, He was more than a rebel but He was not less.
 Jesus’ ministry was clearly subversive.